sbretag/School_District_Analysis/README.md

   - Avg Math score reduced by 2 bps and avg reading score increased by 2 bps
   - % passing math reduced by 2 bps and % passing readying reduced by 7 bps
   - Overall passing % reduced by 8 bps
-- Overall, the change in the analysis does not result in a different story when it comes to spending by student, there does not appear to be relationship between more spending and higher scores, if anything, it's opposite.
+- Overall, removing THS 9th grader scores does not result in a different story when it comes to spending by student, there does not appear to be relationship between more spending and higher scores, if anything, it's opposite.

 ### Impact on Scores by School Size